 The Silver Bullet is one of the most specific strategies in the ICT framework.
 Unlike broader concepts, it gives you a precise time window, a precise entry trigger, and a precise sequence you can follow as a checklist.
 It was specifically designed by Michael Huddleston to reduce screen time — instead of watching price for hours, you focus on one specific setup type during one specific window, and do nothing outside of it.

 The Silver Bullet is not a pattern.
-It's a process — applied within a defined time window, always with daily bias established beforehand, always requiring a liquidity sweep before the entry.
+It's a process — applied within a defined time window, always with ICT Daily Bias established beforehand, always requiring a liquidity sweep before the entry.
 Without those two elements, what you have is just an FVG in a time window, which is a far lower-probability setup.

 The Five-Step Silver Bullet Sequence